jeprepnotes/jeprepnotes.github.io/_posts/technical/building_materials/bricks/2024-06-01-brick_intro.md

   * It cause **black core defect** in the brick.

 ### 6. [Sulphur](https://www.wikiwand.com/en/Sulfur)
-  * In the presences of sulphur extra **spongy swallen mass** will collect on the surface of the brick.
+  * In the presences of sulphur extra **spongy swollen mass** will collect on the surface of the brick.